ariel-morrison/hand_sensor_test/README.md

 *The above figures are averages across all sensors.*

-1 csv file with statistics:
+2 .csv files with statistics:
 - mean and median percent difference between activity and baseline skin conductance for all activities
+- average skin conductance values for all sensors, all activities